-Westpac will increase the number of Altitude Rewards points required when transferring to most frequent flyer program partners.
-The Altitude devaluation takes effect from 9 November 2018.
-This means you’ll soon earn fewer airline frequent flyer points per dollar spent on your Westpac Altitude credit card.
+If you have a Westpac credit card that earns Altitude Rewards points, now is your last chance to transfer your points before the upcoming devaluation.
+On Friday 9 November 2018, Westpac will increase the number of Altitude Rewards points required when transferring to most frequent flyer program partners.
+This also means you’ll soon earn fewer airline frequent flyer points per dollar spent on your Westpac Altitude credit card.

 You can continue to transfer Altitude points to Velocity Frequent Flyer at a 2:1 rate after 9 November.
 But to access this rate, you would need to use Velocity Auto-Redemption.
 This means your entire balance of Altitude points would be automatically converted to Velocity points each month.
-Unfortunately, this means you’re locked into earning Velocity points – which defeats the purpose of using a flexible credit card rewards program such as Altitude!
+Unfortunately, this means you’re locked into earning Velocity points – which removes the benefit of using a flexible credit card rewards program such as Altitude Rewards!

 If you have a large balance of Altitude points, make sure you transfer them out by 8 November 2018 to access the current rates!

 Altitude is Westpac’s credit card rewards program.
 Altitude Rewards points are earned with the Altitude Platinum and Altitude Black credit cards, along with their American Express companion cards, unless you’ve opted in to earning Qantas Frequent Flyer points.
 Altitude points can be transferred to five airline frequent flyer programs, or redeemed for a range of rewards including gift cards, cash back and electronics.

 Sadly, Westpac is not participating in this month’s promotion on credit card transfers to Velocity Frequent Flyer.
 Virgin Australia is giving away 15% bonus Velocity points when transferring points from most Australian credit card rewards programs during November.
 But Westpac Altitude (along with St George Amplify and CommBank Awards) is notably absent from the list of participating programs.